IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-bluemix-app.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Connecting a Bluemix application
+# Connecting a {{site.data.keyword.Bluemix_notm}} application

-To connect a Bluemix application to your service, use the service credentials that are created when the service is provisioned.
-The sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForElasticsearch}} service using the provided credentials, and how to create a database and read from and write to the database.
+To connect a {{site.data.keyword.Bluemix_notm}} application to your service, use the service credentials that are created when the service is provisioned.
+The sample app demonstrates how to use Node.js to connect to an {{site.data.keyword.composeForElasticsearch}} service using the provided credentials, and how to create a database and read from and write to the database.

 ## Connecting using the 'Hello World' sample app

 The [compose-elasticsearch-helloworld-nodejs](https://github.com/IBM-Bluemix/compose-elasticsearch-helloworld-nodejs) sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForElasticsearch}} service using the provided credentials.
 The application creates, reads from, and writes to an Elasticsearch index.

 Download the sample app and follow the instructions in the readme file.
-Then, in your application details page in Bluemix, click **View APP** to view the contents of the *examples* index.
+Then, in your application details page in {{site.data.keyword.Bluemix_notm}}, click **View APP** to view the contents of the *examples* index.

 Field Name|Description
 ----------|-----------